-Contractual - Identify each proposed contract and specify its purpose and estimated cost.
-Contractual/consultant services are those services to be carried out by an individual or organization, other than the applicant, in the form of a procurement relationship.
+Contractual - Identify each type of proposed contract and specify its purpose and estimated cost.
+Contractual services (including consultant services) are those services to be carried out by an individual or organization, other than the applicant, in the form of a procurement relationship.
+EPA's Subaward Policy and supplemental Frequent Questions has detailed guidance available for differentiating between contractors and subrecipients.
 Leased or rented goods (equipment or supplies) should be included in the "Other" category.
-The applicant should list the proposed contract activities along with a brief description of the scope of work or services to be provided, proposed duration, and proposed procurement method (competitive or non-competitive), if known.
+EPA does not require applicants to identify specific contractors.
+The applicant should list the proposed contract activities along with a brief description of the anticipated scope of work or services to be provided, proposed duration, and proposed procurement method (competitive or non-competitive), if known.
 If installation costs are included in the contractual costs, labor expenses shall be itemized with the detailed number of hours charged and the hourly wage.
+Any proposed non-competed/sole-source contracts in excess of \$3,500 must include a justification.
+Note that it is unlikely that EPA will accept proposed sole source contracts for goods and services (e.g. consulting) that are widely available in the commercial market.
+Refer to EPA's Best Practice Guide for Procuring Services, Supplies, and Equipment Under EPA Assistance Agreements for EPA's policies on competitive procurements and encouraging the use of small and disadvantaged business enterprises.

 Other - List each item in sufficient detail for EPA to determine the reasonableness and allowability of its cost.
 This category should include only those types of direct costs that do not fit in any of the other budget categories.
-Examples of costs that may be in this category are: insurance, rental/lease of equipment or supplies, equipment service or maintenance contracts, printing or photocopying, rebates, and subaward costs.
-Subawards (e.g., subgrants) are a distinct type of cost under this category.
-The term "subaward" means an award of financial assistance (money or property) by any legal agreement made by the recipient to an eligible subrecipient.
-This term does not include procurement purchases, technical assistance in the form of services instead of money, or other assistance in the form of revenue sharing, loans, loan guarantees, interest subsidies, insurance, or direct appropriations.
+Examples of costs that may be in this category are: insurance; rental/lease of equipment or supplies; equipment service or maintenance contracts; printing or photocopying; rebates, participant support costs and subaward costs.

+Subawards (e.g., subgrants) and Participant Support Costs are each a distinct type of cost under this category.
+The term "subaward" means an award of financial assistance (money or property) by any legal agreement made by the recipient to an eligible subrecipient even if the agreement is referred to as a contract.
+Rebates, subsidies, and similar one-time, lump-sum payments to program beneficiaries for the purchase of eligible emission control technologies and vehicle replacements are considered to be "participant support costs."
+Please refer to Appendix E of this RFP for detailed guidance on funding projects and partnerships and how to correctly categorize these costs in the workplan budget.
+"Other" does not include procurement purchases, technical assistance in the form of services instead of money, or other assistance in the form of revenue sharing, loans, loan guarantees, interest subsidies, insurance, or direct appropriations.
 Subcontracts are not subawards and belong in the contractual category.
-Applicants must provide the aggregate amount they propose to issue as subaward work and a description of the types of activities to be supported.
+Applicants must provide the aggregate amount they propose to issue as subaward work or participant support costs as a separate line item in the "Other" category, and a description of the types of activities to be supported.
+Refer to EPA's Subaward Policy and supplemental Frequent Questions for additional guidance.